There was a time when we did not think of Japanese cars as we do today.

-A lot have changed over the past six decades of the Japanese.
+A lot have changed over the past six-plus decades of the Japanese automotive industry.
 Looking back would reveal a world where anti-Asian sentiment limited the arrival of the first products sold in the USA.

 Sochiro Honda already sold motorcycles by the time Toyota and Nissan sent their first vehicles across the Pacific.
 While lighter and smaller than their American and European counterparts, Hondas were found to be reliable and durable despite our view of Japanese and Asian products.

 The first Toyopet Crowns certainly looked like American, even European cars.
 If you were my size in 1958, you would have some problems getting comfortable behind the wheel of one.
 The typical American car had twice the room behind the wheel, and were fractions larger than anything Toyota and Nissan sold here.
 Even I had room in a Volkswagen sedan.

 This was the challenge for the Japanese – how to satisfy the taste of their intended markets outside of home?
 What they learned was to go back every time they developed a new car to understand what we wanted in one.
 Though their vehicles would fit well in other markets – Europe, across Asia and other parts of the globe – Japan wanted to concentrate on the USA, as it was still seen as the land of opportunity.